 Being open-source, Terraform gathered a strong and passionate community of developers that drive its evolvement ever onward.
 We believe this tool rocks and will become only better and much more popular with time.
-It will not be the downfall for Chef, Ansible or Puppet, it will simply take it’s rightful place in the DevOps toolkit.
+It will not be the downfall of Chef, Ansible or Puppet, it will simply take its rightful place in the DevOps toolkit.

 What do you think?

 Feel free to browse through the latest insights and hints on the DevOps, Big Data, Machine Learning and Blockchain from IT Svit!